-Paolo Banchero's Highlights
+Paolo Banchero's High School Highlights

-His frame reminds me of Jayson Tatum — Broad shoulders supplemented by a defined build.
+His frame reminds me of Jayson Tatum -- Broad shoulders supplemented by a defined build.
 Although, Banchero is more of a post player than Tatum.

 Paolo Banchero Recruiting

+With uncertainty hanging over the 2020-21 high school basketball season, Banchero announced via Twitter that he intended on playing college basketball for the Duke Blue Devils.
 The decision came without much warning, but Banchero told ESPN's Paul Biancardi on Instagram Live, "I knew and I wanted to announce it.
 I did not want to waste any time."